biserkacvetkovska/personal-website/lessons/second-lesson-css.md

 ### Font

 You can easily apply a different font to your whole website if you set the `font-family` CSS property.
-For example, in the code below

 ```CSS
 font-family: Arial;
 ```

-If you want to create a custom font that is not supported by default, you will need to create a `font-family` first and the set the `font-family` CSS property.
+If you want to create a custom font that is not supported by the browser you are using by default, you will need to create a font family first and then set the `font-family` CSS property.

 ### 📝 Task